Regulation S vs Rule 144: A Comparative Guide

 Can Regulation S be used for startup funding?

-What are the restrictions under Rule 144?
+What restrictions apply under Rule 144?